 “You don’t have to be.
 Your beauty shines from within.”
 He reached and caressed her cheek.

-“Flattery will get you everywhere, Mr. Jones,” she said, flirting madly with him.
+“Flattery will get you everywhere, Mr. Jones,” she said while she flirted madly with him.

-“I hope so,” he replied, winking at her.
+“I hope so,” he replied and winked at her.

 She blushed.
 “With you, honeybear, anytime.”
 He held her close and they swayed to the music, her head on his shoulder.
-“Could this get any more perfect?” she asked casually, loving their time together.
+“Could this get any more perfect?” she asked casually.

 “It can, and it will,” Travis flirted.
 “Just wait until our anniversary, honey.”